DrPollo/editor/README.md

 # InputMap

+##### Change logs
+1) Language support: introduced lang param and check on agent language as default
+2) Label box with tooltip and location name
+3) Cancel action to reset the current location
+4) Material-like style
+5) Search bar connected to Nominatim search API
+6) Nominatim reverce geocoding of user's input in the result message when available: "address" and "display_name".

+## Introduction

 Web map to input enhanced location in web applications and websites.
 InputMap uses leafletjs 1.x and vectorGrid plugin to provide an interactive layer of relevant area.